mkruzil/how-to/how-to-redirect-itunes-backups-to-an-external-hard-drive-v1.md

 # How to Redirect iTunes Backups to an External Hard Drive

+*Notes:*

+-These steps are for a computer that has an existing iTunes backup that needs to be redirected to an external drive.<br />
-*Note: These steps are for the Windows 10 operating system*.
+-The steps were written for the Windows 10 operating system but also work on Windows 11.

 1. As a precaution, take a full backup of your C drive.
 This way, if anything goes wrong, you can restore your data.
 2. After you have performed a full backup of your C drive, take a backup of your iPhone: